stoermelder/vcvrack-packone/src/test/FRAMEWORK.md

 > **The harness does not schedule worker threads yet.** So how a module *declares* its worker
 > decides whether it can be tested deterministically at all — that is what this section is about.
-> The planned harness support is `var/TestFramework_review.md` §2.2a–f and Step 6b; the two modules
-> that predate the rule below are covered by `var/TaskWorker_existing_modules.md`.
+> Every module in the plugin now follows the rule below.

 Two separate mechanisms, often confused because both run tasks off the engine thread: